iaeiou/blue-plankton-2/content/posts/wildlife.md

 Every town has a steady flow of new "cat missing" flyers up.
 And every cat adoption agency has one-eyed, one-eared, no-eared, bob-tailed, and 3-legged cats up for adoption.
 (No, you can't get a discount on felines with missing parts.)

 That said, my neighbor's cat continues to live an indoor-outdoor cat, and is a stealthy hunter.
-It roams this area that's populated with coyote, foxes, and bobcats, and seems to hold its own.
-But it does have a sprinkling of tool sheds, barns, garages, and porches to dart under in an emergency.
-And most of its tail is missing.
+It does have a sprinkling of tool sheds, barns, garages, and porches to dart into/under in an emergency.
+Most of its tail is missing.

 > I've seen bobcats and coyotes roaming during daylight.
 They're not always nocturnal.